Resource Management Act 1991

 You could also call this:

-“Local councils can give some of their jobs to smaller groups to help them get things done.”
+“Councils can pass on some of their tasks to smaller groups to help make decisions for your area.”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.